 Otso Voytek in Stock and Ready for Snow

 The Otso Voytek is a relatively new player in the fat bike market, but Otso has made a big impact since their bikes rolled out in 2016.
 There’s ample reason for that.
-Much of Voytek’s ability to adapt to a variety of surfaces from snow, to sand, to being a chunky mountain bike with a suspension fork and less ‘fat’ tires, places it as an award winner in the fat bike category.
+The Voytek’s ability to adapt to surfaces from snow to sand to being a chunky mountain bike with a suspension fork and less ‘fat’ tires, places it as an award winner in the fat bike category.
 Otso truly built the bike for all seasons; swap out wheels and tires for a robust hardtail mountain bike experience on a surprisingly light bike and shred the summer single track with ease.

 Q factor is the term used to describe the distance between crank arms and pedals on a bike.
 Naturally, a wider bottom bracket needed to accommodate wider chainstays is going to require a Q factor much wider than a traditional mountain or road bike.
 If you’re logging hundreds of miles on a fat bike, your knees, hips, and ankles are going to notice the subtle difference in the angles between hips and pedals.